Friday, October 11, 2024

 The chorus says:

-"You can't hurry God, you just have to wait.
-Trust and give Him time, No matter how long it takes.
-He's a God you can't hurry, You don't have to worry.
-He may not come when you want Him, But He's right on time."
+"You can't hurry my God, no, no, no, you just have to wait.
+You gotta trust the Lord and give Him time, No matter how long it may take.
+He's a God you can't hurry, He'll be there, you don't have to worry.
+Oh He may not come when you want Him, But He's right on time."

 No comments: